rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Render_Templates/index.md

 ## :octicons-link-24: 2.
 Associating Templates to Devices

-To associate a template to a specific device:
+To associate a template with a specific device:

 1. Select the device in **Devices > Devices**.
 2. Click **Edit** or the pencil icon in the upper right corner.
 3. Look for the **Management > Configuration Template** section.

-   In this tab, you will see all the available configurations.
+   In this tab, you will see all available configurations.

 !!! info "Observation"
-    Pay attention to the device system, as configuration templates are created differently for different systems.
+    Pay attention to the device's system, as configuration templates are created differently for different systems.

 4. After selecting the desired template, click **Save**.
 5. To view the template, access the device and click **Render Config**.
 This will render the specific configuration for the device dynamically.

-## :material-skip-next: Next steps
+## :material-skip-next: Next Steps

 If you want to create other templates and learn more about how the template base works, click [here](Criando um Template.md).